 Need More Help?

-This article applies to Claude.ai (Pro, Team, and Enterprise plans).
+This article applies to Claude.ai (Pro, Team, and Enterprise plans) and Gemini CLI on supported licenses.